ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 ### Storage

-All storage for {{site.data.keyword.databases-for-postgresql}} is provided on {{site.data.keyword.cloud_notm}} Object Storage.
-Storage is auto-scaled to the size of your data on disk.
+Database storage for {{site.data.keyword.databases-for-postgresql}} is provided on {{site.data.keyword.cloud_notm}} Block Storage.
+Backup storage is on {{site.data.keyword.cloud_notm}} Object Storage.

 ### Full-disk Encryption

 All {{site.data.keyword.databases-for-postgresql}} services all have encryption at rest.
-Your data resides on servers that have volume-level encryption enabled.
+Both your data and your backups reside on servers that have volume-level encryption enabled.

 ## Portals